 - Select +Add Feed or an existing feed’s title.

-- Under Taxonomy Overrides you will see the same drop downs that are available in the event create form.
+- Under Content Overrides you will see the same drop downs that are available in the event create form.
 Selecting a filter on this page will assign the filter to all events that come in through the feed during the nightly import.

 Some admins worry that removing a filter will unleash chaos.
 Fear not!
 Here’s just what will happen when you edit your filter list: